 Crafting these spaces takes thought and collaboration from many teams, including the global studio, lighting, and art and graphics teams.
 It begins with planning out a space in a way that complements existing building architecture, then layering the space with finishes, lighting, and carefully curating furniture and art.

 The WeWork design formula

-WeWork employs distinctive, recognizable design elements across all of our locations.
-This includes using similar styles of fixed joinery, furniture, framed artwork, neons, and lighting.
+WeWork employs distinctive, recognisable design elements across all of our locations.
+This includes using similar styles of fixed joinery, furniture, framed artwork, neons and lighting.
 A consistent aesthetic reinforces the global brand identity.
-The design team also finds strategic moments to inject customized immersive experiences and moments of surprise, making each space feel individualized.
+The design team also finds strategic moments to inject customised immersive experiences and moments of surprise, making each space feel individualised.

 The history of a location plays a big part in the design process.
-Our team researches the history of the building, neighborhood, and city that houses a WeWork, in order to collect images that will inform designs—from wall finishes to fabric choices.
+Our team researches the history of the building, neighbourhood and city that houses a WeWork, in order to collect images that will inform designs – from wall finishes to fabric choices.
 For an upcoming project on Wardour Street in London, for example, the team explored the building’s history and connection to the film industry as well as its art deco architecture.

-The WeWork design team iterates on the strategy by collecting member feedback, evaluating competitor offerings, and keeping up to date on market trends.
-We synthesize these inputs, then innovate on the ideas to create a vision that aligns with WeWork values.
+The WeWork design team iterates on the strategy by collecting member feedback, evaluating competitor offerings and keeping up to date on market trends.
+We synthesise these inputs, then innovate on the ideas to create a vision that aligns with WeWork values.